 Last week’s surgery was a success, but man I sure don’t feel like it.
-Once the doctor got inside my head (something my wife has been trying to do for years), he discovered that the tumor had more than doubled in size since I had an MRI a couple months back.
+Once the doctor got inside my head, he discovered that the tumor had more than doubled in size since I had an MRI a couple months back.
 At that rate of growth, it would’ve become life-threatening much earlier than anticipated, so it’s a good thing I had the procedure sooner rather than later.

 In order to remove the tumor, the surgeon had to remove my left hearing nerve, which means I’m now totally deaf in that ear.
 He also had to remove the left balance nerve, which as you can imagine has left me really off-kilter.
-The first two days after the surgery I was too dizzy to even open my eyes – all I’d see was a spinning room – and my wife says that when I did open my eyes, they darted rapidly back and forth, as though they were trying to figure out what to focus upon.
+The first two days after the surgery I was too dizzy to even open my eyes – all I’d see was a spinning room – and I was told that when I did open my eyes they darted rapidly back and forth, as though they were trying to figure out what to focus upon.
 I’ll skip the rest of the details, but suffice to say, those first few days were among the worst I’ve ever experienced.